 Transitions in the Garden from One Year to the Next: Educators provide consistency during transitions from one year to the next.
 Receiving staff will learn about those children entering a particular class from the sending educator.
 This information is shared in a confidential manner and only in the best interest of the child.
 Sometimes it is possible for children to be with the same educator more than one year.
-We consider this a positive experience for everyone.
+We call this Continuity of Care and we consider this a positive experience for everyone.